FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/FreemiumKit.md

 ## Key Features

 ### Quick Setup
-- **Automated Creation:** FreemiumKit connects to App Store Connect on your behalf and automates all the steps in creating your products, saving you a lot of click & wait.
+- **Automated Creation:** FreemiumKit connects to App Store Connect on your behalf and automates all the steps needed to create your products, saving you a lot of click & wait.
-- **Customizable Paywalls:** Our SDK contains a paywall UI engine for all Apple platforms with beautiful, proven and ready-to-use designs.
+- **Customizable Paywalls:** The SDK contains a paywall UI engine for all Apple platforms with beautiful, proven, and ready-to-use designs.
-- **Remote Configuration:** Manage and update paywalls remotely through our native app – on the Mac or even from your iPhone!
+- **Remote Configuration:** Manage and update paywalls remotely through the native app – on your Mac or even on your iPhone!

 ![Feature Image 1](path/to/feature-image1.png)